olebole/irafdoc/doc/tasks/noao/digiphot/apphot/center.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; display dev$ypix 1 fi+

+  ... display the image

   ap&gt; center dev$ypix

+  ... type ? to see help screen

+  ... move image cursor to a star
+  ... type i to enter the interactive setup menu
+  ... enter the maximum radius in pixels for the radial profile or
       accept the default with a CR
+  ... type  v to get the default menu
+  ... set the fwhmpsf, sigma, and centering box half-width using the
-      graphics cursor and the stellar radial profile plot value
+      graphics cursor and the stellar radial profile plot ... typing &lt;CR&gt; after a prompt leaves the parameter at its default value
+  ... type q to exit setup menu

+  ... type the v key to verify the critical parameters

+  ... type the w key to save the parameters in the parameter files

+  ... move the image cursor to the stars of interest and tap
       the space bar

+  ... type q to quit followed by q to confirm the quit

+  ... the output will appear in ypix.ctr.1
   </pre></div>
   <p>
   2. Compute the centers for a few stars in dev$ypix using the contour plot